A generalized Routh-Hurwitz criterion for the stability analysis of polynomials with complex coefficients: application to the PI-control of vibrating structures: Application to the PI-regulation of a rotating shaft

 We shall therefore rely on the generalized Routh-Hurwitz criterion detailed in Algorithm \ref{Alg:RH}.
 The consecutive arrays of numbers generated by this algorithm are given in Table \ref{tab:appli}.

-According to Algorithm \ref{Alg:RH}, the matrix $A$ is stable if and only if the following three conditions are satisfied
+According to Algorithm \ref{Alg:RH}, the matrix $\tilde{\mathbf{A}}$ is stable if and only if the following three conditions are satisfied

 In order to illustrate the feasibility of Conditions \eqref{cond_1_Appli}--\eqref{cond_3_Appli}, a grid has been made with different values of $k_I$ and $k_p$.
 At each point of the grid, Conditions \eqref{cond_1_Appli}--\eqref{cond_3_Appli} have been tested.
 If these conditions are all satisfied, the value $1$ (yellow part) has been placed on the grid and $0$ (blue part) otherwise.
-The resulting picture is depicted in Figure \ref{fig1:Colormap1}.
+The resulting picture is depicted\footnote{{The software used for all the Figures in this paper is \cite{MATLAB2021}, version R2021a.}} in Figure \ref{fig1:Colormap1}.
 As a matter of comparison, another test has been performed.
-For each point of the grid $(k_I,k_p)$, the value of the largest real part of the eigenvalues of the matrix $A$ has been encoded in the grid.
+For each point of the grid $(k_I,k_p)$, the value of the largest real part of the eigenvalues of the matrix $\tilde{\mathbf{A}}$ has been encoded in the grid.
 A contour plot has then been performed and it is shown in Figure \ref{fig2:contourPlot}.
 From the latter, it is clear that the stability region is the same as the one highlighted with Figure \ref{fig1:Colormap1}, obtained from the stability conditions \eqref{cond_1_Appli}--\eqref{cond_3_Appli}.
 In the above derivation, the parameters have been set to $k=1, \omega=2$ and $\Omega=2$.

+{In order to illustrate the efficiency of the PI control action, the system responses are depicted in Figures \ref{fig:x(t)}, \ref{fig:dx(t)} and \ref{fig:ell(t)} for the following values of $x_r, k_I$ and $k_p$: $x_r = 2, k_I = -1.18, k_p = -3.59$.
+Note that $k_I$ and $k_p$ have been chosen in accordance to the stability region of the matrix $\tilde{\mathbf{A}}$.
+In these responses, one can observe that the trajectory $x(t)$ converges to the reference signal $x_r$ while both $\dot{x}(t)$ and $\ell(t)$ tend to $0$ as $t$ goes to $\infty$.